Gravitational waves induced from primordial black hole fluctuations: The effect of an extended mass function: The dynamical evolution of the background

 The set of equations~(\ref{eq:OmegaPBH:continuous}), (\ref{eq:ode:frakb}) and~(\ref{eq:frakb:beta}) defines then a system of coupled differential equations that one can integrate numerically.
 At the end, the PBH and the radiation background energy densities will be given respectively by the following expressions:

 where $\rho_\mathrm{tot} (t)$ is given by the Friedmann equation $\rho_\mathrm{tot} = 3\Mp^2H^2$.

-As one can see from the left panel of \Fig{fig:Omega_PBH_ns}, the PBH abundance as we go from higher to lower energies, i.e. forward in time, increases initially linearly with the scale factor since initially when $\OmegaPBH\ll 1$ and Hawking evaporation is negligible, $\Omega_\mathrm{PBH}= \frac{\rho_\mathrm{PBH}}{\rho_\mathrm{tot}}\propto a^{-3}/a^{-4}\propto a$.
+As one can see from the left panel of \Fig{fig:Omega_PBH_alpha}, the PBH abundance as we go from higher to lower energies, i.e. forward in time, increases initially linearly with the scale factor since initially when $\OmegaPBH\ll 1$ and Hawking evaporation is negligible, $\Omega_\mathrm{PBH}= \frac{\rho_\mathrm{PBH}}{\rho_\mathrm{tot}}\propto a^{-3}/a^{-4}\propto a$.
 Then at some point Hawking evaporation becomes important and $\Omega_\mathrm{PBH}$ starts its decreasing course.
 Interestingly, all the curves start to decrease roughly at the same time, which corresponds to the time at which the smallest PBH evaporates completely~\cite{Martin:2019nuw}.
-Furthermore, one may notice that as the spectral index $n_\mathrm{s}$ increases $\Omega_\mathrm{PBH}$ increases as well, a behavior which is expected since as we can see from \Eq{eq:beta_ns} an increase in $n_\mathrm{s}$ is equivalent with an increase in the PBH mass function $\beta(M)$.
+Furthermore, one may notice that as the running of the spectral index $\alpha_\mathrm{s}$ increases $\Omega_\mathrm{PBH}$ increases as well, a behavior which is expected since as we can see from \Fig{fig:beta_alpha}, an increase in $\alpha_\mathrm{s}$ is equivalent with an increase in the PBH mass function $\beta(M)$.

-In the right panel of \Fig{fig:Omega_PBH_ns}, we see the evolution of $\Omega_\mathrm{PBH}$ and $\Omega_\mathrm{r}$ by choosing as our time variable the e-folds number $N$ defined as the logarithm of the scale factor $N=\ln a$.
-As one may see, the e-folds passed between the onset of the RD era, i.e. $\Omega_\mathrm{r} = 0.5$ (magenta dashed vertical line in the right panel of \Fig{fig:Omega_PBH_ns}) and the time when we are fully back to the RD Universe, i.e. $\Omega_\mathrm{r} = 0.99$ (green dashed vertical line in the right panel of \Fig{fig:Omega_PBH_ns}) is $\Delta N \sim 3.5 $, signaling that the transition between the PBH-dominated era to the RD era is gradual.
-This phenomenology is kind of expected since now we are in the monochromatic case.
+In the right panel of \Fig{fig:Omega_PBH_alpha}, we see the evolution of $\Omega_\mathrm{PBH}$ and $\Omega_\mathrm{r}$ by choosing as our time variable the e-folds number $N$ defined as the logarithm of the scale factor $N=\ln a$.
+As one may see, the e-folds passed between the onset of the RD era, i.e. $\Omega_\mathrm{r} = 0.5$ (magenta dashed vertical line in the right panel of \Fig{fig:Omega_PBH_alpha}) and the time when we are fully back to the RD Universe, i.e. $\Omega_\mathrm{r} = 0.99$ (green dashed vertical line in the right panel of \Fig{fig:Omega_PBH_alpha}) is $\Delta N \sim 3 $, signaling that the transition between the PBH-dominated era to the RD era is gradual.
+This phenomenology is kind of expected since now we are not in the monochromatic case.
 We have a gas of PBHs with different masses which evaporate at different times, hence rendering gradual the transition to the RD era.